 A lie.
 I had nothing to do but wallow in self-pity.
 I had no job and no girl.
 I was banished from my favorite bar.
 All I had this rickety table, a black eye, one third of a bottle of Makers and this dog who kept sighing in the night.

-But I had Dad.
-And all the time in the world to spend with him.
+But I had this new dad on the line.
+And all the time in the world to get to know him.